Sequential Voting with Relational Box Fields for Active Object Detection: Method

-For a dense prediction with multiple input areas, simply averaging pixel-wise loss would let the network bias on the larger areas with more pixels.
-To address this issue, we compute the total loss of the box field by averaging the loss of each area
+While our policy uses a deterministic voting scheme to predict the action, a set of optimal hand-to-object relational box field $F^{ho}$ and object refinement relational box field $F^{oo}$ would generate the same desired behavior as learning by the reward function.
+This design enables us to first use imitation learning to learn these two relational box fields in a fully supervised mode.
+Specifically, we perform multi-task training with an overall objective which is a linear combination of losses from hand-to-object and object refinement box fields following \cref{eq:box_field_loss} to jointly pretrain the image feature extractor and policy model

-\paragraph{Imitation Learning.} While our policy uses a deterministic voting scheme to predict the action based on the hand-to-object relational box field $F^{ho}$ and object refinement relational box field $F^{oo}$, learning these two fields would generate the same desired behavior as learning by the reward function.
-Thus, we use imitation learning (IL) to pre-train both the image feature extractor and policy model.
-Specifically, we perform multi-task training with an overall objective which is a linear combination of losses from hand-to-object and object refinement box fields following Equation \ref{eq:box_field_loss}
+where $\mathcal{H}$ and $\mathcal{O}$ are the set of hand bounding boxes and active object bounding boxes in the image.
+In imitation learning, we use a batch size of 28 and an initial learning rate of $10^{-4}$ for 100 epochs with $10\times$ learning rate drop every 30 epochs.

-where $\mathcal{H}$ and $\mathcal{O}$ are the sets of hand bounding boxes and active object bounding boxes in the image.
-In imitation learning, we use a batch size of 28 and an initial learning rate of $10^{-4}$ for 100 epochs with $10\times$ learning rate drop every 30 epochs. \paragraph{Reinforcement Learning.} We further fine-tune the policy model using reinforcement learning (RL) on the sequential predictions from the hand box $b_h$ which is in contact with an active object $b_o$.
+After pretraining, we freeze the weights in the image feature extractor and further train the policy model using reinforcement learning (RL) on the sequential predictions for the active object $b_o$.
 We follow the standard policy gradient on the cumulative reward.
-For computational efficiency, we limit the horizon $T = 5$ during fine-tuning.
+For computational efficiency, we set the horizon $T = 5$.
 In consistent with the ultimate objective of getting a final accurate active object, we do not discount the future reward by setting a discount factor $\gamma = 1$.
-To improve the training stability, we add the losses of relational box fields as an auxiliary objective
+To improve the training stability, we add the losses of relational box fields as an auxiliary loss

-For fine-tuning, we use batch-size of 48 and a learning rate of $10^{-5}$ for 5 epochs.
-We show that fine-tuning using RL boosts the precision of localization in subsection \ref{ssec:exp:ablation}.
+For reinforcement learning, we use a batch size of 48 and a learning rate of $10^{-5}$ for 5 epochs.
+We show that RL boosts the precision of localization in the supplementary.